skaman82/u360gts-ctrl/build_notes_u360.md

 ===
 #### Bluetooth setup

-Remark: Telemetry input doesn't work with R9M ACCESS at this time. <br>
-In this example I am using Crossfire.
-CRSF RX connected to an FC UART and serial RX is set to CRSF.

 Connect your BT module to an FTDI USB adapter.
 Open Arduino serial terminal, make sure you baud